ronaldbosma/blog/content/blog/cleaning-up-your-test-data-builders.md

     .Build();
 ```

 Be cautious with this.
 Don't use more than one (business) concept like `A.ManWithName("Sherlock Holmes")`.
-Combining multiple build steps is what the builder is for.
+This could create an explosion of methods & properties in your object mother class.
+Making it harder to maintain.
+Besides, combining multiple build steps is what the test data builder is for.

 ### Rename methods to improve flow